Schr\"odinger equations with smooth measure potential and general measure data: Introduction

-for every $\eta\in \BB(E)$ such that $R|\eta|$ is bounded.
+for every $\eta\in L^\infty(E;m)$ such that $R|\eta|$ is bounded $m$-a.e.
 In the second equation, we additionally require that $u\in L^1(E;\nu)$.
-Although this idea is simple and natural, its implementation is complicated by the fact that $\mu$ is an arbitrary bounded Borel measure.
-For that reason (\ref{eq1.s4}) is meaningful only if the operators $R^{\nu}, R$ are defined pointwise, i.e. the functions $R^{\nu}\eta$ and $R\eta$ are well defined in every point of $E$ for every positive $\eta\in\BB(E)$.
+Although this idea is simple and natural, its implementation is complicated by the fact that $\mu, \nu$ are measures, and what is more, $\mu$ is an arbitrary bounded Borel measure.
+For this reason (\ref{eq1.s4}) is meaningful only if the operators $R^{\nu}$ and $R$ are defined pointwise, i.e. the functions $R^{\nu}\eta$ and $R\eta$ are well defined at every point of $E$ for every positive $\eta\in\BB(E)$.
 We can define $R$ pointwise by using the Green function $G$ for $-A$.
 Namely, we put

 Unfortunately, in general, there is no Green function for $-A_\nu$.
-One of our main results consists in finding a natural pointwise meaning for $R^\nu$.
-In the paper, we denote this pointwise version by $\check R^\nu$.
+One of the results of the paper consists in finding a natural pointwise meaning for $R^\nu$.
+We propose such a version and denote by $\check R^\nu$.
 In the case of uniformly elliptic divergence form operator

 Malusa and Orsina \cite{MO} used the notion of Lebesgue's points to define the following version of the resolvent $R^\nu$: